 - Pick resolution or speed: The fastest displays, going up to 360 Hz, only come at 1920 x 1080 resolution right now, so a 4K screen will be slower.

 - Get a good keyboard: You don’t want to play your games on something mushy or stiff.

 - Battery life will probably be bad: Very few gaming notebooks get 8 hours or more on a charge, and you need the power supply to get the best performance anyway.

 What GPU do you need?

 While some games use the CPU, the majority of games are still GPU-bound, so this is one of the biggest decisions you make when buying a gaming notebook.
-At the moment, the majority of gaming notebooks come with Nvidia GeForce GTX or RTX GPUs, so we’ll be using those here (sorry, AMD).
+At the moment, the majority of gaming notebooks come with Nvidia GeForce GTX or RTX GPUs.

-- Entry-level gaming: If you don’t need to play on the highest settings, you can go for a GTX 1650, which will let you play most games, albeit on middling settings.
+- Entry-level gaming: If you don’t need to play on the highest settings, you can go for a GTX 1650 or RX 5500M, which will let you play most games, albeit on middling settings.
 An GTX 1660 Ti will give you a bit more power, and we generally think it’s noticeable and worth the investment.
 A laptop with these cards will roughly cost you between $800 (£700) and $1,100 (£900).

-- Mainstream Gaming: Nvidia’s GeForce RTX 2060 is a good middle-of-the-road card that will let you play most games on high settings.
+- Mainstream Gaming: Nvidia’s GeForce RTX 2060 is a good middle-of-the-road card that will let you play most games on high settings, though as the year goes on the RTX 3060 and RTX 3070 will take its place in the mid-range.
 It’s also considered the minimum standard for virtual reality, so it’s the lowest you should go for your Oculus Rift or HTC Vive.
+On the AMD side, the RX 5600M isn't as strong as a performer, but will get the job done.
 Expect laptops with these cards to fall between $1,100 (£1,000) and $1,500 (£1,350).